 Diseases, too, could potentially threaten your hive.
 Dealing with diseases requires a knowledge of them and a program of hive inspections regular enough to catch the first signs.
 Diseases that could threaten your hive include American foulbrood, a bacteria that can wipe out larvae within the brood comb; Nosema, which can destroy a bees stomach lining; or deformed wing virus, which is pretty self-explanatory.
 The treatments and means of guarding against these ailments are myriad and too much to cover here.

 That said, the beekeeping rule of thumb where all diseases are concerned is to give your hives regular check-ups and simply to note down anything unusual.
 Any progression of these unusual elements between two check-ups indicates something is spreading in the hive.
 At that point it might be worth consulting a compendium of diseases and pests to identify what ails your hive and how to take appropriate measures.
-This overview from the University of Arkansas is particularly good.
 You can also identify a pest problem in this way.

 The importance of checking up on your hive naturally engenders the importance of taking a note of what you find.
 This can all be integrated (along with more cheerful signs of progress) within a system of bee recordkeeping, which certainly constitutes one of the time-consuming activities of the modern beekeeper.